furagu/vargs-callback/README.md

 var doorOpener = {
  open: function (door, options, callback) {
         // actual function code using parameters
-        if (door.isOpen) return
+        // options will be undefined if only door and callback given if (door.isOpen) return
         // ...
     }.vargs // Decorate anonymous function with accessor property.
 Note the absence of ()